-David Cameron has announced that he is resigning as MP for Witney.
-The news comes two months after he resigned Prime Minister following the result of the referendum.
+David Cameron has announced that he is resigning as MP for Witney, two months after he resigned as Prime Minister.

 “I now look forward to a life outside of Westminster, but hope to continue to play a part in public service and to make a real and useful contribution to the country I love.”

 Cameron’s most notable achievement was to hold a referendum he didn’t want and lose.
-Thus his career adheres to Enoch Powell’s famous dictum:
+Thus his career would seem to adhere to Enoch Powell’s famous dictum:

 “All political careers end in failure”.